dorisoy/UdpToolkit/docs/documentation/how-it-works.md

 ### Protocol header (Implicit)

-The client should include `RoomId:Guid` (16 bytes) in each event.
+The client should include `GroupId:Guid` (16 bytes) in each event.
 This is required to restrict broadcasting scope on the framework side.

 ### Concurrency